eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/22_test_and_dev.md

     # check if mood a correct one, if not tell them what they can enter
     # not that we should allow users to enter moods in any case, eg
     # "Happy", "happy" "HaPPy" etc
     ...

+    # check that intensity is between 1 and 3
+    ...

     # Create data directory if it doesn't exist